Paul-Wortmann/Star.P.G./Readme.md

 Final words:
 ---------
 Although I could continue adding to this game and polishing it further, I have decided to cease working on this game from version 1.0.
-I may however add to the game in the future or create a sequel....but for now I wish to try my hands at making an Action RPG.
+I may however add to the game in the future or create a sequel....but for now I wish to try my hand at making an Action RPG.
 I hope you enjoy this game as much as I have enjoyed creating it!
-Paul.
+Paul Wortmann.
+(RoboPaul)